io10-0x/assemblyCourse/horse-store/AssemblyCourseSection1notes.md

 #define macro CONSTRUCTOR() =
 ```

 All good.
-As you can see, we define a macro called constructor because our solidity code had a constructor so we needed to implement that in our huff code and the huff code in the macros secttion says MAIN and CONSTRUCTOR are two important macros that serve special purposes.
+As you can see, we define a macro called constructor because our solidity code had a constructor so we needed to implement that in our huff code and the huff docs in the macros section says MAIN and CONSTRUCTOR are two important macros that serve special purposes.
 When your contract is called, the MAIN macro will be the fallback, and it is commonly where a Huff contract's control flow begins.
 The CONSTRUCTOR macro, while not required, can be used to initialize the contract upon deployment.
 Inputs to the CONSTRUCTOR macro are provided at compile time.

 By default, the CONSTRUCTOR will add some bootstrap code that returns the compiled MAIN macro as the contract's runtime bytecode.
 If the constructor contains a RETURN opcode, the compiler will not include this bootstrap, and it will instead instantiate the contract with the code returned by the constructor.